allen-tarasyuk/TicTacToe/README.md

 ### - Provide the option to pick an avatar
 ### - Make it look better using CSS

+## Accomplishments/Goals
+Single Player - display a popup indicating this feature is not yet available. ✅ Two Players - Loads a two-player game.✅
+Network Game - display a popup indicating this feature is not yet available✅ Player Details - name of the player, pick an avatar ❌ If player 1 picks an avatar, make sure player 2 can't pick the same avatar. ❌ Provide each player with the option to change their name/avatar before starting the game. ❌ Make it so that once the game starts, players cannot modify their details. ❌ Make it so that Once both players have entered their details, the game starts. ❌ Make the game board display the current state of the board (i.e. which avatars are in which squares, which squares are blank). ❌
+Make sure the game board should also clearly identify which player's turn it is ✅ Player 1 and Player 2 should be able to toggle back and forth and select squares on the board ✅.
+When they select a square, their avatar should be placed on the board ❌ Indicate to the the user that: The game is over ✅ Indicate to the the user that: The game ended in a tie (regardless of what happened) ✅ Indicate to the user that if they want to play again?
+If yes, clear the board and start a new game with the same player names/avatars.
+If no, return to the Welcome Screen.🟨

 ## What we have so far:

 ### ![image](https://user-images.githubusercontent.com/58355275/215985104-91c2d070-be9b-410a-b5ec-324880301a3f.png)